pts/mkfs-bootable-minix1/README.md

 raw disk images.
 Having the Virtual PC .vhd footer doesn't break QEMU or the Linux kernel mounting the filesystem.

-## Creating a bootable Minix 1 filesystem using Shoelace
+## Details of flexible mode

+Here is how booting from HDD works in flexible mode:

+1. As usual, the PC BIOS loads the Master Boot Record (MBR) from LBA sector 0, and starts running it in real mode at 0:0x7c00.
+2. The MBR contains the first sector of *bootminix*, a custom bootloader developed as part of mkfs-bootable-minix1.
+(The NASM source file is [mbr_bootlace.nasm](mbr_bootlace.nasm)), search for the string MINIX* (all caps) there.)
+It loads the second sector (right after the boot sector) of bootminix, and the resulting code loads the Minix kernel image file named */minix* (typical size: 168 KiB for Minix 1.5 8086, and 497 KiB for Minix 1.5 i386; most of these are NUL bytes in BSS) on the minix1 filesystem on that partition, and starts running it in real mode at 0x60:0.
+The bootminix code is smart enough to understand and read a minix1 filesystem (superblock, root inode, root directory, file inode, file data).
+It can load a file even if it's fragmented.

+bootminix fits nicely in the minix1 filesystem without overlapping with important filesystem data structures.
+That's because the first block (1 KiB) of a minix1 filesystem is the boot block, and it can contain any data.
+In fact, the bootminix code is small enough (less than 0x360 bytes, including the 0x46 bytes of the parititon table) to fit into the boot block.

+bootminix can't boot from a filesystem on a floppy or on a partition on an HDD.
+If you need these features, use ShoeLace instead.

+## Details of ShoeLace mode

-Shoelace is the bootloader which understand minix1 filesystem, load the kernel from any file on the filesystem (even if the file is fragmented), and boot it.
-Shoelace was released in 1989.
+ShoeLace is the bootloader which understand minix1 filesystem, load the kernel from any file on the filesystem (even if the file is fragmented), and boot it.
+ShoeLace was released in 1989.
 The version tested here is from 1990-04-24.
-Here is how booting from HDD typically works with Shoelace:
+Here is how booting from HDD typically works with ShoeLace:

 1. As usual, the PC BIOS loads the Master Boot Record (MBR) from LBA sector 0, and starts running it in real mode at 0:0x7c00.